 - Is the heating and cooling systems clean?

 - Does your HVAC system function correctly all through the house?

 - Additionally, has the HVAC system undergone any change?

 - Have you found out isolated flues for propane, oil, gas, as well as coal and wood?

-- Are the ducts in proper working condition?
+- Moreover, are the ducts in proper working condition?

-- Have you found any sign of asbestos, even in small amounts?
+- Finally, have you found any sign of asbestos, even in small amounts?

 These are some of the pointers that you need to consider when you are making a home inspection.
 Different homes get built at different times and in various formats.
 Hence, not every house will have the same signs mentioned above.
 The inspection results are bound to be separate for different houses.
 Therefore, it would be best if you counted on the expert home inspector before you sell or purchase a house.
 Finally, the checklist has more points and questions as well.